github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 Stable inputs are translated into the same internal canonical representation so defaults and shared singleton values have one resolution path.
 Stable runner configs continue to call the existing `modules/runners` implementation at their existing addresses.
 Opting into experimental v2 is module-wide: a non-empty `experimental.multi_runner_config` replaces, rather than merges with, the stable map.

 The runner config uses one explicitly named, count-addressed module per concrete provider.
-Compute modules follow `module.compute_<type>[0]`, while orchestration modules follow `module.orchestration_<type>[0]`.
+Compute modules follow `module.compute_<namespace>_<type>[0]`, while orchestration modules follow `module.orchestration_<type>[0]`.
+The AWS EC2 modules therefore use `module.compute_aws_ec2_trust_policy[0]` and `module.compute_aws_ec2[0]`.

-The experimental v2 implementation does not retain declarative moves from earlier unpublished module names.
-Those addresses are not part of the stable contract.
-An existing experimental deployment must migrate any affected state explicitly before upgrading or accept Terraform's proposed replacement actions.
+Declarative moved blocks preserve existing experimental state for the AWS namespace rename: `module.compute_ec2_trust_policy[0]` moves to `module.compute_aws_ec2_trust_policy[0]`, and `module.compute_ec2[0]` moves to `module.compute_aws_ec2[0]`.
+These moves are scoped to those v2 child modules; unrelated earlier experimental addresses remain outside the stable contract and require explicit migration when affected.

-The canonical v2 output groups resources under `orchestration_provider.webhook`.
+The canonical v2 output groups demand-control resources under `orchestration_provider.webhook` and compute resources under the selected namespace and provider, currently `provider.aws.ec2`.
 Direct `scale_up`, `scale_down`, and `pool` outputs remain compatibility aliases during the experimental transition.
+Moved blocks preserve resource state addresses but cannot rewrite configuration expressions, so consumers must update references from the former experimental `provider.ec2` path.

 This ADR does not define an automatic stable-v1-to-v2 state migration.
 Existing deployments remain on the stable path until that migration is separately designed and documented.